Click here to learn about Canada’s COVID-19 Economic Response Plan and support available for individuals and businesses

 We continue to update this information as new updates become available, but should you have questions about any of these government initiatives or programs, please contact your Smythe Partner directly.

-Many businesses are struggling making the decision whether to retain their workforce while revenues are decreasing and communities are pressured into self-isolation.
-To support eligible employers and employees, the Federal Government has announced changes to the Employment Insurance (EI) Sickness Benefits and the Work-Sharing program.
+Many businesses are struggling making the decision whether to retain their workforce while revenues are decreasing and communities are exercising self-isolation.
+To support eligible employers and workers, the Federal Government has announced various new measures:

 For federal and provincial tax deadlines or for information on other measures, click here.